fdehau/tui-rs/README.md

 Click on each item to see the source of the example.
 Run the examples with with cargo (e.g. to run the demo `cargo run --example demo`), and quit by pressing `q`.

+You can run all examples by running `make run-examples`.

 ### Third-party widgets